Managing extent size

 • watch the size of your variable extent as it grows

-ProTop monitors several application extent-related metrics via etc/alert.cfg to keep your extent management honest by letting you know when you might be approaching a limit that will impinge upon your chosen extent management approach.
+ProTop monitors several database extent-related metrics via etc/alert.cfg to keep your extent management honest by letting you know when you might be approaching a limit that will impinge upon your chosen extent management approach.
 All of these are in etc/alert.cfg except where noted otherwise:

 1. lrgExtent - the largest extent in the database; monitor this to prevent any extent from reaching 1 TB

-2. hasVar - alerts when an area has no variable extent; there should always be a variable extent for every area whether you plan to use it or have it just for overflow; it is possible to forget to add a variable extent after adding a new fixed extent
+2. hasVar - alerts when an area has no variable extent; there should always be a variable extent for every area, whether you plan to use it or have it just for overflow; it is possible to forget to add a variable extent after adding a new fixed extent.

 4. areaMaxPct - percent of maximum area size used; important to watch, especially when large files are not enabled and or you using Type I storage areas and small database block sizes